int128/kubelogin/acceptance_test/README.md

 - kube-apiserver requires `--oidc-issuer` is HTTPS URL.
 - kube-apiserver requires a CA certificate at startup, if `--oidc-ca-file` is given.
-- kube-apiserver has a CA key pair at `/etc/kubernetes/pki`.
+- kube-apiserver mounts `/usr/local/share/ca-certificates` from the kind container.
-- It is not possible to put a file into kube-apiserver at startup.
+- It is possible to mount a file from the CI machine.
 - It is not possible to issue a certificate using Let's Encrypt in runtime.
-- Chromium requires a valid certificate in the NSS database.
+- Chrome requires a valid certificate in `~/.pki/nssdb`.

-In the test, it gets the CA certificate from the kind container, generates a server certificate and puts it into the test container.
 As a result,

-- Dex uses the server certificate for serving TLS connection.
-- kube-apiserver uses the CA certificate for verifying TLS connection.
+- kube-apiserver uses the CA certificate of `/usr/local/share/ca-certificates/dex-ca.crt`.
+See the `extraMounts` section of [`cluster.yaml`](cluster.yaml).
-- kubelogin uses the CA certificate for verifying TLS connection.
+- kubelogin uses the CA certificate in `output/ca.crt`.
-- Chromium uses the CA certificate for verifying TLS connection.
+- Chrome uses the CA certificate in `~/.pki/nssdb`.

 ### Test environment

+- Set the issuer URL to kubectl.
+See [`kubeconfig_oidc.yaml`](kubeconfig_oidc.yaml).
-- Set the issuer URL to kubectl (see [`kubeconfig.yaml`](kubeconfig.yaml)) and kube-apiserver (see [`cluster.yaml`](cluster.yaml)).
+- Set the issuer URL to kube-apiserver.
+See [`cluster.yaml`](cluster.yaml).
-- Create a cluster role which has read-only access (see [`role.yaml`](role.yaml)).
-- Install Chromium in the test container.
-- Change `/etc/hosts` to access Dex from the test container, by using `--add-host` flag of Docker.

 ### Test scenario